brownplt/B2T2/CoreAPI.md

 # Core API

+[Note: this section should be considered as an internal note that helps KC decide if an opeartor should be included and, if yes, how.]

 This file aims at providing a collection of table-processing operators, such that people can compare programming medias on their

 - __expressiveness:__ is an operators provided in one media but not the other?